gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

 !!! warning ""
     - After downgrading, always launch the game via :material-steam: Steam or the `PlayGTAIV.exe` executable.
     - If using the :simple-rockstargames: Rockstar Games Launcher, **do not launch the game via the launcher**.
-    - If you already had some [launch options](../additional-setup.md), they have to be moved to :material-file-cog:`commandline.txt` after downgrading.
+    - If you already had some [launch options](../additional-setup.md/#launch-options), they have to be moved to :material-file-cog:`commandline.txt` after downgrading.
     - Your game folder can also now be moved elsewhere if you desire so.

-???+ question "Games for Windows LIVE"
+???+ question "Games for Windows - LIVE"
-    If you wish to play the official multiplayer or get Xbox Live achievements, enable GFWL support when downgrading, and, after downgrading, refer to [this page](../../extras/multiplayer.md/#games-for-windows-live) to set GFWL up.
+    If you wish to play the official multiplayer or get Xbox Live achievements, enable GFWL support when downgrading and, after downgrading, refer to [this page](../../extras/multiplayer.md/#games-for-windows-live) to set GFWL up.

     Don't enable the option if you don't want either though - you will make things harder for yourself.
-If you had accidentally enabled it, rename :material-file:`dinput8.dll` to :material-file:`xlive.dll`.
+If you had accidentally enabled it, rename :fontawesome-solid-gears:`dinput8.dll` to `xlive.dll`.
 If you don't have that file - install [Ultimate ASI Loader](../../resources/mod-dependencies/#ultimate-asi-loader) manually.

 !!! info "Setup Utility"
     If you happened to come back here later after already using the Setup Utility on the [Optimization](../../optimization.md) or [Additional Setup](../../additional-setup.md) pages, consider re-running it.